Visit the institution website for COVID‑19 updates

 GRE required for applicants without a UK undergraduate degree.

 English standard level.

 Months of entry

-The structure of the programmes is flexible, and allows you to specialise to some extent in either econometrics or economic theory, or a mixture of the two.
-The level of the material covered is perhaps higher than for any other master's degree internationally in this area, and the programmes have a long standing international reputation, listing numerous distinguished economists and econometricians among their graduates.
+The technical level of the material covered is perhaps higher than for any other master's degree in the area, and the programme has a long-standing international reputation, with many distinguished economists and econometricians among its graduates.

 Information for international students

 For country-specific information regarding entry requirements, fees, and scholarships avaliable, please visit LSE's country pages.

 Every graduate student is charged a fee for their programme.

 More information on funding and scholarships can be found on the LSE website.